mehtadome/Programming-Projects/README.md

 Most files are saved under the file name "contents.swift".
 This is because most of the code is saved through the "playground" feature in XCode.

-**Please not that while it does say "contents.swift", it doesn't necessarily mean the language in the file is the language Swift**
+**Please note that while it does say "contents.swift", it doesn't necessarily mean the language in the file is the language Swift**

 XCode Playground is a basic compiler for practicing that presents itself as a good compromise software for storing code of many different languages.